mattpolicastro/Senior-Indepdendent-Study/Outline.md

 # Ch.
 I Introduction
 1. Moral Panic
 1.1.
-Genevieve Bell/Clive Thompson's rules for moral panic in response to technology
+Genevieve Bell/Clive Thompson's rules for moral panic in response to technology 1.2.
+Documentation of smartphone slaes/graphs
+1.3.
+Saskia Sassen & Kevin Kelly

 # Ch.
-II Marxist and Modernist Interpretations
+II Macrosociological

+This section will provide an account of the profoundly macro sociological effects of the digital revolution, resulting in

 1. Marx
 2. McLuhan - The Gutenberg Galaxy
 3. Baudrillard - The Consumer Society